Former worker sues pork production company owned by gubernatorial candidate Jim Pillen

 Lucar also claimed that company executives failed to address his complaints about discriminatory conduct against some workers because of their immigration status or ethnicity.
 Later, before he was fired, he alleged he was yelled and cursed at, excluded from meetings and training sessions, and accused of wrongdoing.

+Trail, the Pillen campaign spokesman, said that Lucar’s attorney works for a “liberal” law firm led by Vince Powers, a former state Democratic Party chairman, and that the lawsuit by Lucar was a “clear effort by Democrats” to smear Pillen.

-The lawyer who filed the lawsuit, Kathleeen Neary of Lincoln, said people may claim the lawsuit was politically motivated, but it was not.
-Lucar, she said, had filed a complaint with the Nebraska Equal Opportunity Commission in April 2020, before Pillen became a candidate for governor.
+Neary rejected that, pointing out that Lucar had filed a complaint about his treatment with the Nebraska Equal Opportunity Commission in April 2020, long before Pillen became a candidate for governor.

-"This case has substantial merit that a jury needs to hear," Neary said.
+Pillen has made immigration an issue in his campaign.
+His website states that the failure to address immigration reform and enforce immigration laws has created a “national security threat” and “exploits the vulnerable.”